tuvokki/tuvokki.github.com/_posts/2015-06-01-Lets-make-more-blogs.md

 });
 ```

-this will render the form and post to the `/posts` route.
+this will render the new-post-form which posts to the `/posts` route.
 All we need is something to listen to this.
 It's time to set up the couchdb.
-Add a requirement to the couch in `app.js`.
+Head over to a [free CouchDB host of your own choice](https://www.smileupps.com/) and create an instance.
+Remember the url of the instance and a requirement to the couch in `app.js`.
 To do so head over to [nano](https://github.com/dscape/nano) and/or install via npm

 ```bash
 npm install --save nano